 How much can you save with in-house drug testing?*

-- Training with scenario mock collections in Federal DOT, State NON-DOT, Saliva/Oral Fluid, Hair
+- Training with live scenarios in Federal DOT, state Non-DOT, Saliva/Oral Fluid & Hair*

 - Identify workers compensation discounts

-- Ability to diversity and offer drug-testing services to others
+- Ability to diversify and offer drug testing services to others

 COSTS OF IN-HOUSE TESTING IMPLEMENTATION